Moving Down The Road

 Caltrans’ 700,000 square-foot tower owes its existence to earthquakes, union muscle, and a tincture of politics.

 At $191-million, the single largest highway job underway in the Los Angeles-area today eschews white lane-markers for steel girders, and will probably never elicit a single expletive from the traffic-bleary masses.

-Unless, that is, it’s in the spanking new employee parking lot preceding a three-day weekend.
+Unless, that is, the masses are people trying to get out of the crowded, spanking new employee parking lot preceding a three-day weekend.

 The biggest Caltrans construction project these days is not a freeway or an overpass, but a 13-story, block-long headquarters building in downtown Los Angeles for its own workers.
 When completed in January 2005, the aluminum-encased, fortress-like structure, designed by noted architect Thom Mayne, will consolidate some 1,800 local California Department of Transportation employees under the same atrium-topped roof.

 In doing so, they will be reunited from a spray of leased offices and a pair of wobbly state buildings that some state workers have fretted might be their disaster tomb.

 Approved by the legislature in the relatively banner days of 2000, the rising, modernistic hulk at First and Main Street will stick out for more than its environmentally sensitive windows and child-care center.
 There is scant chance it would have made it off the easel if proposed amid the state’s current $38 billion budget hole.
 It is also appearing in an era in which not a single new local freeway is in the hopper – an era in which Caltrans own might is receding.